Geology of Laos

-Geologic History, Stratigraphy and Tectonics
+Geologic history, stratigraphy and tectonics

 The Precambrian and Paleozoic are poorly attested in the Laotian rock record.
 Some areas in the northwest, northeast and southeast are believed to have high-grade metamorphic rocks from the Proterozoic.
 No Cambrian rocks have been verified, although some may be represented by metasedimentary rocks underlying Ordovician strata.
 Shale with graptolite fossils in the northeast belong to the Early Ordovician.
 Marines sedimentation took place during the Ordovician, Silurian and Devonian.
 Continuous sedimentation went on in the east into the Carboniferous, but elsewhere a marine regression brought erosion.
-The Permian and Carboniferous brought renewed marine deposition of sandstone, shale and limestone as well as some terrestrial deposits like coal found near Vietiane and Saravane.
+The Permian and Carboniferous brought renewed marine deposition of sandstone, shale and limestone as well as some terrestrial deposits like coal found near Vientiane and Saravane.
 The limestone forms a prominent karst topography in the north and east.

 Mesozoic (251-66 million years ago)

 Marine sedimentation only continued in a few sedimentary basins during the Triassic at the start of the Mesozoic, such as the Sam Neua area.
 Volcanic rocks that erupted primarily in the Permian, but into the Triassic are situated in northern Laos in the Pak Lay-Luang Prabang area and northwest to the border with Myanmar.
 They correlate with similar rocks in Thailand inferred to be the result of subduction-related volcanism.
 Dacite and rhyolite are common in the Sam Neua area while rhyolite and tuff covers much of the Sekong Valley and along the Cambodian border in the south.

 Almost all Jurassic and Cretaceous rocks are terrestrial, except for marine rocks in the southern Sekong Valley from the Early Jurassic.
 A mountainous terrane formed due to Triassic uplift, which brought intense erosion.
-By the Middle Cretaceous, the land surface was heavily worn down leaving silt, clay and mud interspersed with evaporites, which underlie the plains around Vietiane and east of Savannakhet.
+By the Middle Cretaceous, the land surface was heavily worn down leaving silt, clay and mud interspersed with evaporites, which underlie the plains around Vientiane and east of Savannakhet.